08 Jul Amanda ‘Kiss My Aster’ Thomsen on Her Gardening Book, Punk-Rock Plants, and the Biggest Mistake Made by Newbies

 “Setting up your perennial garden may seem intimidating, but don’t be afraid…Occasionally I like to shake things up and put a grouping of the same tall plants someplace in the middle of things.
-I’m an anarchist,” is just one of the cheeky gems to be found in Amanda Thomsen’s gardening guide, Kiss My Aster.
-Colorful, audacious, and above all insanely helpful, the book (released last winter by Storey) is like a Choose Your Own Adventure into landscaping, all based on what you’re into — whether it’s veggies, herbs, stately trees, angular shrubs and/or fever-dream flowers.
-Amanda’s deadpan irreverence and Am I Collective’s illustrations breathe fragrant life into pages that also include sections on pests, composting and lighting.
+I’m an anarchist,” is just one of the gems you’ll find in Amanda Thomsen’s gardening guide, Kiss My Aster.
+Colorful, audacious, and above all absurdly helpful, the book (released last winter by Storey) is like a Choose Your Own Adventure into landscaping, all based on what you’re into — whether it’s veggies, herbs, stately trees, angular shrubs and/or fever-dream flowers.
+Amanda’s deadpan irreverence and Am I Collective’s illustrations breathe life into pages that also include sections on pests, composting and lighting.

 Amanda is a Master Gardener and landscape designer.
-And ever since we were mere chickadees first getting our gardening legs, we’ve been fans of her Kiss My Aster blog.
-We mean — just check out her memes.
-And don’t get us started on Ryan Gosling hey-girling our compost.
+And ever since we were chickadees first getting our gardening legs, we’ve been fans of her Kiss My Aster blog.
+Just check out Ryan Gosling hey-girling our compost.

-So we’re excited to chat with Amanda here!
-Below, the queen bee of garden blogging fills us in on her favorite spots to go landscape snooping, her desert-island tools, and the surprising state of her own garden.
+We’re excited to chat with Amanda here.
+Below, she fills us in on her favorite spots to go landscape snooping, her desert-island tools, and the surprising state of her own garden.

 What’s the weirdest plant behavior you’ve ever witnessed?